NativeScript/functional-tests-core/docs/settings.md

 **testAppFriendlyName**
 Name of the label under icon that launch the application.

-**testAppImageFolder**
+**testAppName**
-Auto-generated based on application name.
+It is retrieved automatically from *testAppFileName*.
+Example: template-hello-world-ng It is used for path generation for images and performance data.
 If `STORAGE` environment variable is not set this folder is relative to ${project.root}/resources/images.
 If `STORAGE` environment variable is set this folder is relative to $STORAGE/images.

 **debug**